MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 Although this article demonstrates how to do this in a WPF app, the process is similar for a Windows Forms app.
 For an overview about hosting WinRT XAML controls in WPF and Windows Forms apps, see [this article](xaml-islands.md#wpf-and-windows-forms-applications).

+> [!NOTE]
+> Using XAML Islands to host WinRT XAML controls in WPF and Windows Forms apps is currently supported only in apps that target .NET Core 3.x.
+XAML Islands are not yet supported in apps that target .NET 5, or in apps that any version of the .NET Framework.

 ## Required components

 To host a custom WinRT XAML control in a WPF (or Windows Forms) app, you'll need the following components in your solution.
 This article provides instructions for creating each of these components.

 * **The project and source code for your app**.
 Using the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host custom controls is supported only in apps that target .NET Core 3.x.
-This scenario is not supported in apps that target the .NET Framework.

 * **The custom WinRT XAML control**.
 You'll need the source code for the custom control you want to host so you can compile it with your app.
 Typically, the custom control is defined in a UWP class library project that you reference in the same solution as your WPF or Windows Forms project.